techx/quill/README.md

 - Submitted, registration closed
 - Admitted / unconfirmed: the user has been admitted to the event, but has not confirmed their attendance and submitted their confirmation form
 - Admitted / confirmation deadline passed: the user has been admitted, but did not confirm their attendance before the deadline
-- Waitlisted: the user was not admitted to the event
+- Rejected: the user was not admitted to the event
+- Waitlisted: the user put on the waitlist for the event
 - Confirmed: the user has been admitted and has confirmed their attendance
 - User declined admission: the user has been admitted, but will not be attending the event